 Background Information

 The focal point of this RFI is the need for Iowa to evaluate the feasibility and cost/benefit of purchasing vs. internally building a CCWIS.
 The DHS has developed a web-based system called JARVIS to support child welfare system needs, serving as an ancillary system to our legacy child welfare system FACS (Families and Children’s System).
 FACS is used to manage client services, provider information, and support client service invoicing and payment.
 Other DHS housed systems that the new CCWIS would need to have interface capability include WISE, IABC (TANF, SNAP, and Non-Magi Medicaid), ELIAS (Magi-Medicaid information), MMIS, ICAR, and others.
 Any additional modules – either purchased or built – are expected to have interoperability with JARVIS.

+3.2 Reserved

 3.4 DHS Child Welfare Core Functions